wu-qing-157/Rogue-Mx/README.md

 4|AST builder does not accept the code
 5|Semantic does not accept the code

+### Discard of LLVM IR

+The type system of LLVM IR is somehow annoying, so it is deprecated.
+A new IR is designed, which is also in CFG + SSA form, just because SSA has already been implemented when the decision is made.

+It's also tried very hard to keep the compatibility to output IR in LLVM IR form, but it's not easy to add a fake type system, and it's not worth it.

 ### Info about implementation

 This part contains notes for future development.